 - Show the video.

-You are part of a four-person rappel crew on initial attack of a ¼ acre lightning fire in subalpine fir on a sparsely-wooded ridge in the late afternoon.
-There is a cumulonimbus cell approaching your position from the southwest and you begin to hear thunder and see flashes within the anvil shaped cloud.
-You estimate that the cell is seven to nine miles away and approaching fast.
+You are part of a four-person rappel crew on initial attack of a ¼ acre lightning fire in subalpine fir on a sparsely wooded ridge in the late afternoon.
+There is a cumulonimbus cell approaching your position from the southwest and you begin to hear thunder and see lightning flashes within the anvil shaped cloud.
+You estimate the cell is seven to nine miles away and approaching fast.

 - What are your actions and why?

 - If a crew member is struck by lightning, what initial medical procedures do you implement?

 - What medical transport concerns do you have?